roeegilron/delsystream/README.md

 Description of project
 -------------

-This repo has framework to allow streaming of Delsys data
+This repo will eventually contain a fully-functional client for streaming data from Delsys EMG sensors in real-time.

 Reqs:

-* Deslsys x
+* Deslsys EMG System
-* 1
+* Delsys API (Version >= 3)
-* 2
+* Python 3
-% a Matlab time domain class to rapidly plot time domain data and produce average frequencies (normalization etc.)

-Demo usage